 Marstacimab did not affect fertility or early embryonic development when administered as a repeat dose to male rats at doses up to 1 000 mg/kg/dose and an exposure margin of 212× the AUC exposure at a clinical dose of 300 mg subcutaneous weekly.

+Drug-drug interaction

+Coadministration of marstacimab (50 mg/kg) with rFVIIa in haemostatically normal rats was tolerated at a dose of 0.8 mg/kg rFVIIa but at a higher dose of rFVIIa (3 mg/kg) was associated with an increased incidence and/or severity of acute thrombi/emboli in the lung and injection site.
+Coadministration of marstacimab (30 mg/kg) with aPCC (10-100 U/kg/day) in haemostatically normal rats resulted in higher mean thrombin-antithrombin complexes and mean platelet volume than were observed with aPCC alone.

 6. PHARMACEUTICAL PARTICULARS